pudly/schmopera-hugo/content/articles/talking-with-singers-craig-irvin.md

 date = "2016-09-25T19:19:00+01:00"
 lastmod = "2016-10-05T09:54:00+01:00"
 publishDate = "2016-10-05T09:43:00+01:00"
-short_description = "Perhaps not surprisingly, Irvin learned some big truths about his singing life from being an amateur comic. \"If it was about the applause, I wouldn't have gotten up and done it again,\" he explains. \"It was about the performance.
-That's what I'm drawn to most of all.\"" slug = "talking-with-singers-craig-irvin" title = "Talking with singers: Craig Irvin"
+short_description = "Perhaps not surprisingly, Irvin learned some big truths about his singing life from being an amateur comic. &quot;If it was about the applause, I wouldn&#039;t have gotten up and done it again,&quot; he explains. &quot;It was about the performance.
+That&#039;s what I&#039;m drawn to most of all.&quot;" slug = "talking-with-singers-craig-irvin" title = "Talking with singers: Craig Irvin"
 +++